IndigoNakamoto/Litecoin-Knowledge-Hub/docs/PROD_LOCAL.md

-# Staging Environment Guide
+# Local Production Build Verification Guide

 ## Overview

-The staging environment allows you to run production builds locally for verification and debugging.
+The production-local environment allows you to run production builds locally for verification and debugging.
 This uses the same production Dockerfiles and configuration as the production environment, but with localhost URLs for local access.

 ## Purpose